GlycanAge is a biological age test paired with expert advice to help guide your wellness.

 Pink women's underwear decorated with flowers pegged onto a clothesline isolated on white background.

 Some perimenopausal women experience a change in their periods up to a decade before reaching actual menopause.
 A hormonal contraceptive, such as an IUD or "the coil", can help control vaginal bleeding.
 It contains a synthetic version of progesterone which helps to keep the lining of the uterus sticking to the uterus wall.
-However, reducing the time periods will not be affected is impossible.

 Woman laying on a bed trying to sleep with a wall light glowing in the background.